Navy Expeditionary Combat Command: Purpose

 NECC aligns disparate expeditionary capabilities to coordinate expeditionary practices, procedures and requirements in the joint battlespace.
 NECC integrates all warfighting requirements for expeditionary combat and combat support elements, consolidating and realigning the Navy's expeditionary forces under a single command to improve fleet readiness.
 NECC's goal is to improve efficiencies and effectiveness through economies of scale.

-NECC changed how the U.S. Navy organizes, trains and equips its forces to meet the Maritime Security Operations and Joint contingency operations requirements.
+NECC changed how the U.S. Navy organizes, trains and equips its forces to meet the maritime security operations and joint contingency operations requirements.
 NECC is not a stand-alone or combat force, but rather a protection force that fills the gaps in the joint warfare arena and complements capabilities of foreign military partners.
 As an asset to operational commanders, NECC is designed to provide an array of capabilities that are unique to the expeditionary maritime environment as opposed to the blue water and land warfare environments.

-NECC seamlessly operates with the other services and coalition partners to provide cooperative assistance as requested.
-This redistribution of support places naval forces where they are needed the most and establishes new capabilities in support of Maritime Security Operations.
+NECC operates alongside the other services and coalition partners to provide cooperative assistance as requested.
+This reallocation of support places naval forces where they are needed the most and establishes new capabilities in support of Maritime Security Operations.